Multi-Modal Automatic Prosody Annotation with Contrastive Pretraining of SSWP: Results

 \subsection{Subjective Evaluation}

-We also conduct the mean opinion score (MOS) and AB Preference evaluation on an open-source corpus of unseen speaker, LJSpeech \cite{ljspeech17}, using the \textbf{Multi-modal Baseline} and \textbf{Proposed Work} to annotate the prosodic boundaries of the entire corpus automatically.
-Both systems are trained using FastSpeech 2 \cite{ren2020fastspeech} and Hifi-GAN \cite{kong2020hifi}.
-10 native speakers are asked to score 20 utterances from each system.
-The results are shown in Table \ref{tab:mos} and Fig. \ref{fig:preference}.
-Our proposed work achieves a MOS gain of \textbf{0.07} and a \textbf{11.1\%} preference compared with the previous benchmark.
+We also conduct an AB Preference evaluation on an open-source corpus of an unseen speaker, LJSpeech \cite{ljspeech17}, using the \texttt{Multi-modal Baseline} and \texttt{Proposed Work} to annotate the prosodic boundaries of the entire corpus automatically.
+Both systems are trained using Conformer-FastSpeech2 \cite{guo2021recent} and Hifi-GAN \cite{kong2020hifi}, with a 16-dimension embedding encoding the prosodic boundary labels concatenated to the phone embedding as input.
+All models are trained for 200k steps with a batch size of 32.
+30 native speakers are asked to compare the 30 utterances from each system and choose the one they prefer.
+The results are shown in Table \ref{tab:mos}.
+Our proposed work achieves a \textbf{7.58\%} improvement in AB Preference compared with the previous benchmark.
+This demonstrates slight improvement in naturalness of the synthesised audio by our approach, in addition to the higher annotation accuracy for developing controllable TTS systems demonstrated in previous sections. \ifinterspeechfinal Demos are openly available at \url{https://jzmzhong.github.io/Automatic-Prosody-Annotator-With-SSWP-CLAP/} \else Demos are openly available at [URL redacted for author anonymity]. \fi

-\section{CONCLUSIONS \& FUTURE WORK}
+\section{Conclusions \& Future Work}

-In this paper, we propose a novel two-stage automatic annotation pipeline that achieves SOTA performance on prosody annotation.
-With the design of contrastive text-speech pretraining of SSWP pairs, text and audio encoders learn richer acoustic and intonation information.
+In this paper, we propose a novel two-stage pipeline that achieves SOTA performance on automatic annotation of English prosodic boundaries.
+With the design of contrastive text-speech pretraining of SSWP pairs, text and audio encoders learn richer prosody information.
 We also use aligned feature fusion and a sequence classification network to improve prosody annotation with contextual information.

-In the future, we will further improve prosody annotation by incorporating phonetic information and applying the work to cross-lingual scenarios.
-We will also investigate the possibility of developing a unified speech synthesis annotation tool which also covers phonetic annotation task (out-of-vocabulary words, heteronyms, etc.).
+In the future, we will investigate the proposed work in cross-lingual scenarios and on other prosodic features.
+We will also investigate the possibility of developing a unified TTS annotation tool covering phonetic information (out-of-vocabulary words, heteronyms, etc.) and other speech information (emotion, style, accent, etc.).